 - whose registration has expired more than 3 months ago

 - that have been brought into NSW from interstate or overseas

 - that were written-off, but have now been approved for re-registration

 - that require adjustments in their registration records because something about the vehicle has changed significantly, such as a new engine

 - that need defect notices cleared.

-In most cases, the result of an Authorised Unregistered Vehicle Inspection is sent to Roads and Maritimes Services electronically, and the report is valid for 42 days.
+In most cases, the result of an Authorised Unregistered Vehicle Inspection is sent to Transport for NSW electronically, and the report is valid for 42 days.